obaidsafi51/GigStream/project/design.md

 ### 2.1 Schema Overview

-The database uses PostgreSQL 15+ with the following design principles:
+The database uses PostgreSQL 16+ (Neon serverless) with the following design principles:

 - UUID primary keys for distributed system compatibility
 - JSONB for flexible metadata storage